-A work in progress audio visualizer made with C++.
+An audio visualizer made with C++.
 I used Fmod as the audio library.
-Intention is to visualize audio through input like volume, frequency, pitch and beats per minute.
+The program can visualize audio through input like volume, frequency, pitch and beats per minute.

 Changes since last update: